What Are Tasting Notes?

 How We Create Tasting Notes

 After a cupping, we make sense of all we’ve gathered from the sensory experience.
 Part science, part art, our tasting notes are nailed down by our QC team.
 Once a test roast is approved for release, the QC/roasting team conducts a tasting, documents sensory data, and selects three descriptors based on recurring attributes.
 Our tasting notes are inspired by the inherent characteristics of the coffee.
-We have built a flavor vocabulary around the standard SCA coffee taster’s flavor wheel and the Counter Culture coffee taster’s flavor wheel.
+We have built a flavor vocabulary around the standard SCA coffee taster’s flavor wheel and Counter Culture Coffee’s flavor wheel.
 Sometimes, when we’re feeling wild, we go off-wheel.

 The Importance of Tasting Notes in Your Coffee Journey

-Better brewing choices: If you know you prefer coffees with bright acidity, you can look for tasting notes that highlight this.·
+Better brewing choices: If you know you prefer coffees with bright acidity, you can look for tasting notes that highlight this.

-Enhance your flavor experience: By understanding the flavors you’re tasting, you can learn to identify them in every cup.·
+Enhance your flavor experience: By understanding the flavors you’re tasting, you can learn to identify them in every cup.

 Explore new favorites: With our tasting notes, you’ll be able to branch out and try coffees you might not have thought to explore before.